Báguanos

 Báguanos ([ˈbaɣwanos]) is a municipality and town in the Holguín Province of Cuba.

 Geography

 Located in the middle of the province, Báguanos is 34 km far from Holguín and 52 km from Banes.
-The municipal territory includes several villages: the most populated one is Tacajó, with a population of 11,273.
+The municipal territory includes several villages.
+The most populated one is Tacajó.

 Demographics

-In 2004, the municipality of Báguanos had a population of 54,854.
+In 2022, the municipality of Báguanos had a population of 47,851.
 With a total area of 806 km2, it has a population density of 59 /km2.